doctrine/dbal/UPGRADE.md

 - all `Configuration` methods are now typed
 - `Configuration::setSchemaAssetsFilter()` now returns `void`
 - `Configuration::$_attributes` has been removed; use individual properties in subclasses instead

+## BC Break: BIGINT types are now converted to integers

+Before:

+BIGINT values retrieved from the database used to be converted to PHP string.

+After:

+BIGINT values are cast to a PHP integer if the value is within the PHP integer range.
+Otherwise, it converts to a string.